Lee Vickers

-Early years
+Early life

 Vickers attended Athens High School in Alabama and was part of the team who went to the state playoffs three years in a row.
 It was there he was high school teammates with former Los Angeles Chargers quarterback Philip Rivers.
 After graduation, he accepted a scholarship to Calhoun Community College to play baseball.
 He then transferred to the University of North Alabama to play football.

 College career

-Vickers played college football at North Alabama where during his four-year career posted 67 tackles and 13.5 sacks.
+Vickers played college football at the University of North Alabama, where during his four-year career posted 67 tackles and 13.5 sacks.
 He majored in professional biology.

 Professional career

 First stint with Steelers

 Vickers was originally signed by the Pittsburgh Steelers as a rookie free agent on May 9, 2006.
 However, he was later waived by the team.

 Philadelphia Eagles

 Vickers was picked up by the Philadelphia Eagles on September 19, 2006.
 He spent a brief period on the active roster but never got any playing time and was waived.